Behavioral Health

 • Staff and Clinical Stability

 Low clinician turnover and formalized clinician retention strategies are often table stakes.
 A stable team of W2 over 1099 contractors is preferred.
 Buyers don’t want to buy revenue that disappears with a departing clinician.
+Further, you want provider concentration to be minimal - there is a lot of risk from a buyer's perspective if you have only one or two providers with the lion share of patients.

-1. Valuation Guide: What Behavioral Health Practices Are Actually Selling For in 2026
+3. Valuation Guide: What Behavioral Health Practices Are Actually Selling For in 2026

 Valuations vary significantly based on size, growth trajectory, geography, and strategic fit.
 Based on market intel and current deal trends, here’s a clear snapshot of typical EBITDA multiples you might expect: